Benefits of weight loss surgery diminished after five years

 A separate study in the journal examined the effects of alcohol consumption after Roux-en-Y operations.
 Researchers found that after surgery, patients who drank the same amount they did before the operation experienced a much faster increase in blood alcohol levels, which were about twice as high as they would have been before surgery.

-“Because blood alcohol levels are doubled after surgery, people could engage in risky drinking when drinking only moderate amounts of alcohol,” lead study author Marta Yanina Pepino of the Washington University School of Medicine in St. Louis, said by email.
+“Because blood alcohol levels are doubled after surgery, people could engage in risky drinking when drinking only moderate amounts of alcohol,” lead study author Marta Yanina Pepino of the University of Washington School of Medicine in Seattle, said by email.

 This issue, as well as the potential to regain some weight initially lost, shouldn’t deter obese patients from considering operations, said Dr. John Morton, ASMBS president and head of bariatric surgery at Stanford University School of Medicine in California.